kumaratul60/Tinder-clone/README.md

 used [Material-UI](https://material-ui.com/) to design Tinder card.

+# Dependencies used

+react-router-dom

+material-ui (really cool library for icons and other ui needs!)

+material-ui/icons

+material-ui/code

+firebase

+react-tinder-card

 used React concepts: hooks, state, etc.

-It can be added name, left, right swipe button, and added some more features in tinder card
+# It can be added name, left, right swipe button, and added some more features in tinder card

 Snapshots of the tinder 👇